 The Council anticipates that wind farm and transmission cable installations, maintenance, and decommissioning are likely to affect small fishing businesses that participate in fisheries managed under all four of the Council's FMPs, in addition to a suite of state-managed fisheries, including those for high-value crustacean species.
-The Council notes that vessel monitoring system data addresses a relatively small percent of West Coast fishing trips and recommends that BOEM seek aid from the NMFS Northwest and Southwest Fisheries Science Centers to better assess fishing location choices and the social and economic effects of wind farm installations on fishing businesses and coastal economies.
+The Council notes that the Vessel Monitoring System data addresses a relatively small percent of West Coast fishing trips and recommends that BOEM seek assistance from the NMFS Northwest and Southwest Fisheries Science Centers to better assess the social and economic effects of wind farm installations on fishing activities, businesses, and coastal economies adjacent the Call Area.

 The Call Area is one of historic importance for albacore and swordfish fisheries.
 Between 1978 and 2017, the Morro Bay call area accounted for 227.2 metric tons of albacore for commercial harvesters and 8,234 fish for commercial passenger carrying vessels targeting albacore.
-In recent years there has been a shift in fishing effort of albacore to locations north of the Call Area, but it is unknown whether that is a long-term shift or one related to recent warm-water conditions prevalent in the area (the marine heatwave and El Nino which predominated in the mid-2010s).
+In recent years there has been a shift in fishing effort of albacore to locations north of the Call Area, but it is unknown whether that is a long-term shift or one related to recent warm-water conditions prevalent in the area (the marine heatwave and El Niño which predominated in the mid-2010s).
 Likewise, the swordfish fishery was heavily dependent on areas in and around the Call Area.
 Due to regulatory pressures and the creation of the Pacific Leatherback Sea Turtle Conservation Area, effort has diminished.
 However, with Deep-Set Buoy Gear likely to be authorized as a gear type for targeting swordfish, it is foreseeable that the area in and around the Call Area will see both an increase in effort and harvest of swordfish.
 In recent years, Southern California fishermen are documenting increased abundance of Pacific Bluefin Tuna in the Southern California Bight.
 If that stock is taking a more northerly migratory pattern, it is foreseeable that the waters in and around the Call Area will become important for the California-based Pacific Bluefin fisheries, both commercial and recreational.

 The East Extension overlaps with valuable deepwater groundfish fishing grounds.
 This area was historically important for trawl harvest of dover sole and sablefish and is currently an important area for fixed gear sablefish harvest.
 Currently there is no large-scale market for groundfish trawl vessels; however, this could change in the future.
-Historic production from trawl vessels in the Eastern Extension should be considered as a placeholder for future fisheries impacts.
+Historic production from trawl vessels in the East Extension should be considered as a placeholder for future fisheries impacts.
 According to one commercial fisherman, during 1990-2006, 75 percent of the Morro Bay fleet's landings were from groundfish, one of the top three fisheries for that area.

-The Council is concerned that recent fishery management changes made to minimize effects on sensitive species migrations may be compromised by offshore wind installations.
-In the fall of 2020, the State of California began to manage its commercial Dungeness crab fishery under regulations implementing the Risk Assessment and Mitigation Program (RAMP).
-In short, RAMP provides the Director of the California Department of Fish and Wildlife with the ability to delay the start of, or close the fishery before its scheduled end date, if there is an elevated risk of entangling humpback whales, blue whales or leatherback sea turtles.
-There are concerns that a wind energy farms as large as the Call Area may alter migratory patterns of these, and other, marine species and impact the State's Dungeness crab fishery, often the State's most valuable commercial fishery1.
+The Council is concerned that recent fishery management changes made to minimize effects on marine mammal and turtle migrations and offshore seabirds may be compromised by offshore wind installations There are concerns that a wind energy farm as large as the Call Area may alter migratory patterns of these and other marine species, and in order to avoid interactions with them, fishery participants would need to relocate or alter fishing methods in response.
 The Council recommends that BOEM investigate potential impacts to marine mammal and turtle migratory patterns from large offshore wind farms both during the construction phase, during normal operations, and during decommissioning.